 According to the Bureau of Labor Statistics, there are more than 800,000 police officers in the United States.
 Surveys have revealed that about 30 percent may be struggling with substance abuse issues.
 Police departments across the country have strict policies and programs in place to help law enforcement officers combat the statistics and be better prepared to uphold the thin blue line.

-With the federal government changing their policies, CBD use may eventually become more common among officers.
+With the federal government changing its policies, CBD use may eventually become more common among officers.
 For today, it varies by department and by applicant, so candidates must check with their local standards before applying.